 The chart directly below offers more information on the 4 of the best places to experience snorkeling in this area.

 |Frank Sound Beach||6.5 mi.
 East of Central Bodden Town|

 |Water Cay||Cayman Kai, 5.6 mi.
 North of Central Bodden Town|

 |Water Cay||Water Cay, 5.5 mi.
 North of Central Bodden Town|

 |Old Man Bay Beach||Old Man Bay, 8.0 mi.
 Northeast of Central Bodden Town|

-For more information about snorkeling, including tips and suggestions for both "old pros" and beginners, read this comprehensive discussion of snorkeling in the Caribbean.
+For more information about snorkeling, including useful tips and suggestions for beginners and "pros" read our extensive Caribbean snorkeling page.

 Although you do have to pay closer attention to the weather and water conditions as you consider snorkeling in Bodden Town, the underwater world is definitely worth taking a look at if you get the chance.